 When we are talking Complex PTSD, this whole thing looks quite a bit different.
 Imagine if you threw 20 more boxes on this couch and then wrapped them in a tangle of thorny rose bushes.
-I want to break this concept down a little for people who are either struggling with Complex PTSD or perhaps just want to understand what it's all about and how I see it in my work with trauma healing.
+I want to break this concept down a little for people who are either struggling with Complex PTSD or perhaps just want to understand what it's all about and how I see it.

 Are we starting to see how many people this can encompass?

 When I put my hands on someone I can see the impact of PTSD.
 I can see the nervous system lit up like a Christmas tree and how it affects every inch of the body and mind.
-In most cases, this is fairly simple to treat if the person is in a position to dive in.
+In most cases, this is fairly simple to address if the person is in a position to dive in.
 In no specific order, we identify the trauma and belief systems and release the stored memories from the body.
 We work to deprogram those beliefs through fairly straight forward exercises designed to bring acknowledgement and acceptance to the traumatic event.
 We work with the body to show it that it is a safe through Cranioascral Therapy and assist it in releasing stored memories and emotions.
-Finally, we go back to the trauma to unpack it, often through Psilocybin Ceremony or Shamanic Journeying.
-I would say that the treatment in total can take 6 months depending on where the person is in their process, but sometimes it only takes weeks.
-In my book, that's a generous amount of time that is also way shorter than many Western therapy techniques.
+Finally, we go back to the trauma to unpack it, calling back in the soul parts, often through some form of Shamanic Journeying.

 Complex PTSD (CPTSD)